 Lady Margaret Hall provides an excellent academic environment for undergraduates reading Mathematics, Mathematics and Statistics, Mathematics and Philosophy, or Mathematics and Computer Science.
 The College has one of the largest undergraduate cohorts studying Mathematics and Joint Schools and has excellent library facilities to support them.
-Dr Christina Goldschmidt, Tutor in Statistics, won the University's Teaching Excellence Award in 2013.
-Prof Michael Monoyios, Tutor in Mathematics, won a Departmental Teaching Award in 2014 and a University Teaching Award in 2007.
 The College has a set of outstanding tutors covering all aspects of the Mathematics and Joint Schools degrees.

 Some students have gone on to study for the DPhil in Mathematics, others have gone into teaching, into industrial applications including the financial and actuarial industries, while some have gone into government departments including areas such as security, where cryptography and cyber-security directly use mathematical skills.

 We also accept Mathematics students to our Foundation Year programme.

 I am a former comprehensive school student and would recommend LMH to prospective mathematicians from any educational background.
 The amount of contact time provided by the maths tutors is exemplary and is invaluable in helping make the transition from school to university maths successful.
 Yes, you will be challenged, but the maths department at LMH gives you the opportunity to achieve your potential.